wp-plugins/traffic-counter-widget/readme.txt

 For help or reporting bugs please refer to: http://www.pixme.org/tehnologie-internet/wordpress-traffic-counter-widget/4228

+== Screenshots ==

+1. Widget looks like this:

+preview-traffic-counter-wordpress-widget.jpg

+2. On admin:

+preview-traffic-counter-wordpress-admin.jpg

 == Other ==

  - You may use the code any way you wish, with respect to the Wordpress general licensing rules.
 However I do not guaratee anythig, of course :)